drutiny/drutiny-legacy/README.md

 # Site audit

-This is a generic Drupal 7 site auditing tool.
+This is a generic Drupal 7 site auditing and optional remediation tool.

 ## Why another site audit tool?

+Traditional site audits (e.g. the [checklist API](https://www.drupal.org/project/checklistapi)) in Drupal rely on having certain modules or code present on the server in order to gather the required metrics.
+The main issue is that if you fail to even have these modules enabled at all, then no auditing will take place in the first instance.
+This can be a real issue.

+This tool is different, all checks are from the outside looking in, and require no special code or modules to be enabled on the remote site.
+This means you can audit all environments from development to production and not leave any lasting performance degradation.

+## What is a site audit comprised of?

-This tool is different, in the sense that a site audit is comprised of a profile, and a profile can contain 1 or more checks, and those checks can have optional arguments supplied.
+A site audit is comprised of a profile, and a profile can contain 1 or more checks, and those checks can have optional arguments supplied.
 This means that you can create a profile that is specific to your own internal guidelines, and not some generic report that may or may not be of any use to you.

-Checks are simple classes, that at the moment can either be Drush based checks, or SSH based checks.
+Checks are simple self contained classes, that at the moment can either be Drush based, SSH based or [phantomas](https://github.com/macbre/phantomas) based.
 This allows for easy extension to cover any needs.

+Site audit can be extended very easily to check for your own unique requirements.
+Pull requests are welcome as well.

 ## Requirements